-- Student submissions will be presented in the Student Commons Building, on the Denver Campus on Friday, April 29, 2016.
+- Student submissions will be presented in the Student Commons Building, on the Denver Campus.

-- Any CU Denver undergraduate or graduate student who is currently enrolled OR any CU Denver Alum who was enrolled Summer 2015 or Fall 2015 on the Denver Campus or Anschutz Medical Campus who engaged in scholarly activities in collaboration with CU Denver faculty is encouraged to apply.
+- Any CU Denver undergraduate or graduate student who is currently enrolled OR any CU Denver Alum who was enrolled the previous Summer or Fall semester on the Denver Campus or Anschutz Medical Campus who engaged in scholarly activities in collaboration with CU Denver faculty is encouraged to apply.

 - Presenters are asked to remain at their exhibit during the entire session.

-- All presenters are expected to summarize their scholary activities for attendees and answer questions.
+- All presenters are expected to summarize their scholarly activities for attendees and answer questions.

 - Presentations should be tailored to an educated, non-expert audience.

 Paper posters should be 3' X 4' in size.
 If you have a larger poster, please specify your needs on your application to make sure we have an appropriate space reserved.

 Learn more about how to create an effective poster presentation.

 For additional guidelines, please check out Boston University's website.

 Review sample poster templates: PowerPoint Example 1 or PowerPoint Example 2.